heriram/asterixdb/asterix-doc/src/site/markdown/feeds/tutorial.md

          ("access.token.secret"="*************"));

 It is required that the above authentication parameters are provided valid values.
-Note that the create feed statement does not initiate the flow of data from Twitter into our AsterixDB instance.
-Instead, the create feed statement only results in registering the feed with AsterixDB.
+Note that the `create feed` statement does not initiate the flow of data from Twitter into our AsterixDB instance.
+Instead, the `create feed` statement only results in registering the feed with AsterixDB.
 The flow of data along a feed is initiated when it is connected to a target dataset using the connect feed statement (which we shall revisit later).

 ####Ingesting an RSS Feed
-RSS (Rich Site Summary); originally RDF Site Summary; often called Really Simple Syndication, uses a family of standard web feed formats to publish frequently updated information: blog entries, news headlines, audio, video.
+RSS (Rich Site Summary), originally RDF Site Summary and often called Really Simple Syndication, uses a family of standard web feed formats to publish frequently updated information: blog entries, news headlines, audio, video.
 An RSS document (called "feed", "web feed", or "channel") includes full or summarized text, and metadata, like publishing date and author's name.
 RSS feeds enable publishers to syndicate data automatically.

 #####Using the "rss_feed" feed adapter#####
 AsterixDB provides a built-in feed adaptor that allows retrieving data given a collection of RSS end point URLs.
 As observed in the case of ingesting tweets, it is required to model an RSS data item using AQL.

-        create dataverse feeds if not exists;
         use dataverse feeds;

         create type Rss if not exists as open{
         	id: string,
         	title: string,
         	description: string,